ubc-dsci320-2024w2/project-team_kbn/report/team_kbn_viz.md

 - **Tooltip:**
   Each tooltip provides additional information, including the total tree count, species, height range, and average diameter, enhancing the interpretability of the heatmap.

-**Bar Chart**:
+**Bar Chart:**

-- **Position**:
+- **Position:**
   - X-axis represents tree species
   - Y-axis indicates their average diameter, promoting an intuitive understanding of size differences.

 - **Length:** The height of the bars represents the average diameter for each tree species, arranged in ascending order.
 This sorting simplifies the identification of species with the largest and smallest diameters.